Nuitka/Nuitka/README.txt

     except ValueError, e:
         print e

 The try block is bigger than it needs to be.
-The statement "b = 8" cannot cause a "ValueError" to be raised.
+The statement ``b = 8`` cannot cause a ``ValueError`` to be raised.
 As such it can be moved to outside the try without any risk.

 .. code-block:: python